Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 MapReduce has established itself as one of the best technologies to process and generate huge datasets parallelly using distributed algorithms in distributed environments.
 It helps users and developers to do parallel computations using high-level APIs and the users do not have to get involved and take care of the intricacies of work distribution, concurrency issues and making the processing systems fault-tolerant.

 When we need to reuse data between different computation stages say in MapReduce processing, the only way to do this is to write the output of the first stage to physical storage e.g. HDFS.
-Though the MapReduce framework gives users many abstractions to use cluster’s compute power, we as developers are a never satisfied lot and still want more out of it.
 Both the iterative and interactive applications need data sharing to be very fast across parallel jobs.
 But the data sharing is not that fast in MapReduce due to disk IO, serialization, deserialization, and replication involved in writing to stable storage for intermediate results.
 It is found that Hadoop applications spend almost 90% of their time in reading and writing to storage systems.

-Interactive Operations on MapReduce
+Iterative Operations on MapReduce

 ![](../imgs/mapreduce_memory_storage.jpg)